Group B streptococcal infection: Cattle

 re-emergence of GBS cattle mastitis has been observed in Northern Europe, suggesting the introduction of human lineages into the cattle population owing to reverse zoonotic transmission.

 Fish

-GBS it is also an important pathogen in a diversity of fish species, leading to serious economic losses in many species of fish worldwide.
+GBS is also an important pathogen in a diversity of fish species, leading to serious economic losses in many species of fish worldwide.
 GBS causes severe epidemics in farmed fish, causing sepsis and external and internal hemorrhages.
-GBS infection has been reported from wild and captive fish and has been involved in epizootics in many countries.
+GBS infection has been reported from wild and captive fish and has been involved in epizootics in many countries, endangering food security and posing a zoonotic hazard.

 Outbreaks of GBS in tilapia aquaculture can result in serious disease with mortalities of up to 80%.